UdotCASH/uchain-info-docs/README.md

 ---
 description: >-
-  Blockchain explorer for inspecting, analyzing, and interacting with EVM chains and optimistic rollups and zkrollups.
+  Blockchain explorer for inspecting, analyzing, and interacting with UCHAIN.
 ---

 # UCHAIN.INFO Blockchain Explorer